The Complete Guide

 Not everyone has the money or schedule to be able to go to college for four or more years.
 Luckily, you can still become a valued medical professional by getting your certification.
 Many accredited universities offer this training, which can often be completed in less than one year.
 (And even more luckily – we can connect you to those very universities!
 So keep reading to find out how)

 4. You Have Numerous Career Options

-Clinical medical assistants have the choice of working in a variety of settings including hospitals, clinics, private practices, rehab centers, labs and nursing homes.
-In addition, it’s one of the few healthcare careers that gives you the option of keeping traditional 9-5 hours or having the flexibility to work around your personal schedule.
+Clinical medical assistants have the choice of working in a variety of settings including hospitals, clinics, private practices, rehab centers, laboratories and nursing homes.
+In addition, it’s one of the few healthcare careers that give you the option of keeping traditional 9-5 hours as well as having the flexibility to work around your personal schedule.

 5. It Can be a Stepping Stone to Other Careers

 Clinical medical assistant is an entry level healthcare job that provides an individual a unique look into two different worlds.
 Because many assistants will perform both administrative and clinical duties, they obtain a beneficial overview of the different roles within the medical field.
 Once this experience is gained, you can focus on the job aspects that suit your preferences and skillset best.
 For instance, if you like the administrative side of things, you may want to pursue a career as an office manager.
 Then again, if you like working directly with patients, you may eventually want to pursue a career in nursing.
 The choice is entirely up to you!

 6. No Two Days are Alike